Food additives and preservatives

 Maximum permitted levels of food additives

-Schedule 15 of the code lists which substances can be added to foods, and their MPLs.
+Schedule 15 of the Food Standards Code lists which substances can be added to particular foods, and their MPLs.

 Additives must be listed on food labels

 Most food additives have code numbers, which are part of an international numbering system.
-Code numbers are used as they take up less space on the food label, and also help avoid different additives being confused.
+Code numbers may be used as they take up less space on the food label.
+They also help consumers avoid being confused by additives with similar names.

 Food additives and allergies

-A small number of people may be sensitive or allergic to some food additives – just as some people are allergic to foods like milk or peanuts.
-Food labels help people with allergies avoid certain additives.
+A small number of people may be sensitive or allergic to some food additives – just as some people are allergic to foods like fish or peanuts.
+Food labels help people avoid certain additives when they need to.